boog/StreamScreener/README.md

 =======

 Can be reconfigured to stream any QuickTime compatible stream.
-By default uses the URL, http://iphone-streaming.ustream.tv/uhls/17074538/streams/live/iphone/playlist.m3u8 but this URL can be modified to another ustream channel by modifying the channel number in the URL or can be replaced entirely with a different stream.
+By default uses the URL, http://iphone-streaming.ustream.tv/uhls/17074538/streams/live/iphone/playlist.m3u8 but this URL can be modified to another ustream channel by modifying the channel number in the URL or can be replaced entirely with a different stream in the screen saver options.